sboursault/training/README.md

 https://github.com/django-oscar/django-oscar-api/issues/137

-## 2nd acceptance criterias workshop: getting back my basket
+## 2nd acceptance criterias workshop: basket recovery

 **User story**

   > As a shopper,
-  > I want to get back the basket from my previous session
+  > I want to recover the basket from my previous session
-  > so that I can prepare my order and validate it later.
+  > so that I can prepare my order and validate in several times.

 **Workshop:** What could be the acceptance criterias for these story ?